Itika-Bhatnagar/Online-Code-Editor/README.md

 * Vite Build Tool: Employs Vite for fast, efficient, and optimized development and build processes.
 * Monaco Editor: Integrates the Monaco Editor to provide a robust coding environment with advanced features like syntax highlighting, autocompletion.
 * Chakra UI: Used Chakra UI to make the UI more user friendly and easy to use.
-* Multiple Language Support: It supports multiple languages . ( Eg- javascript,java,python,typescript,csharp,php )
+* Multiple Language Support: It supports multiple languages . ( <u>Eg- javascript,java,python,typescript,csharp,php</u> )
 * Syntax Highlighting: Supports syntax highlighting for various programming languages.
 * Customizable Themes: Allows users to switch between light and dark theme.
 * Autocompletion: Provides intelligent code suggestions and autocompletion.